DeckLinks - Video presentation maker (logo)

 1. The inside sales approach is more cost-effective.

-Today, businesses of all sizes are looking for ways to optimize and increase the efficiency of their sales operations.
+Today, businesses of all sizes are looking for ways to optimize and increase the efficiency of their Sales Operations (SalesOps) and Revenue Operations (RevOps).
 This is especially true for those companies that don’t sell high ticket items or ACV (Annual Contract Value).
 For the vast majority of companies, inside sales are more cost-effective than outside sales.

 According to Harvard Business Review, inside sales reduces cost-of-sales by 40-90% relative to outside sales.